Gewa Double Bass Humidifers

 with the cover on

-up, creates an optimal way for the bass to fully absolb the
+and zipped up, creates an optimal way for the bass to fully absolb

-much needed moisture.
-So, after a practice or playing session,
+the much needed moisture.
+So, after a practice or playing

-when you are finished with the bass for the day, hang the tubes in,
+session, when you are finished with the bass for the day, hang the

-then put the cover on.
-This creates a safe, not overly wet
+tubes in, then put the cover on.
+This creates a safe, not

-'bass humidor'.
-Without the cover, the nice humid air will
+overly wet 'bass humidor'.
+Without the cover, the nice humid

-just evaporate out through the f-holes.
-The cover makes a
+air will just evaporate out through the f-holes.
+The cover

 There are other ways to deal with humidity.